Practical Uses for a Radius Map (With Worked Examples)

 Common pitfall.
 A hospital inside the radius is not the same as a hospital with the appropriate trauma-, stroke-, or cardiac-certification.
 Check the certification, not just the building.

 Drone pilots, ham operators, anglers, and day-hikers each have a discipline-specific radius they live inside.
-Four niche uses where the legal or physical reality of the radius matters more than the visualisation.
+The legal or physical reality of the radius matters more than the visualisation.

 Who uses it Part-107 commercial drone pilots planning a flight under visual line-of-sight (VLOS) rules.